joachimbrand/Rimu.jl/README.md

 *Random Integrators for many-body quantum systems*

 The grand aim is to develop a toolbox for many-body quantum systems that can be represented by a Hamiltonian in second quantisation language.
-Currently there are tools to find the ground state with a Lanczos algorithm (using [`KrylovKit.jl`](https://github.com/Jutho/KrylovKit.jl) for small Hilbert spaces), or with projector quantum Monte Carlo in the flavour of FCIQMC (see [References](@ref)).
+Currently there are tools to find the ground state with a Lanczos algorithm (using [`KrylovKit.jl`](https://github.com/Jutho/KrylovKit.jl) for small Hilbert spaces), or with projector quantum Monte Carlo in the flavour of full configuration interaction quantum Monte Carlo (FCIQMC, see [References](@ref)).
-Later, we may add tools to solve the time-dependent Schrödinger equation and Master equations for open system time evolution.
+We will add tools to solve the time-dependent Schrödinger equation and Master equations for open system time evolution.

 **Concept:** Joachim Brand and Elke Pahl.